Perforated Metals

 - Metal Panels

-- These are metal sheets used in construction for insulation, decoration, and providing structural support in buildings and architectural applications.
+- These are metal sheets used in construction for insulation support, decoration, privacy screening, ventilation, and architectural applications.

 - Perforated Aluminum

-- Aluminum sheet metal that has been perforated by a punch to create holes or other patterns.
+- Aluminum sheet metal that has been perforated by a punch to create holes or other patterns for lightweight, corrosion-resistant applications.

 - Perforated Brass Sheets

-- Brass sheets that have been punched with holes or other shapes for various uses in construction or design.
+- Brass sheets that have been punched with holes or other shapes for decorative, HVAC, and specialty design uses.

 - Perforated Copper Products